 A Device, running the Mender Client, communicates with the Mender Server in order to authorize, get updates, update inventory data, and deliver status information.

-Communication between the client and server happens via a REST API over a TLS-encrypted channel.
+Communication between the Client and Server happens via a REST API over a TLS-encrypted channel.
 The Mender Client relies on the operating system’s root Certificate Authorities (CAs) to verify the server identity by default.
-You can also configure the client to use a specific certificate for chain validation, e.g. when using self-signed certificates.
+You can also configure the Client to use a specific certificate for chain validation, e.g. when using self-signed certificates.

 This ensures that the Mender Client will only connect to a verified server, and no man-in-the-middle attack is possible.

-The client initiates all communication by connecting to the server, so no open ports are required on the device in order to use Mender.
+The Client initiates all communication by connecting to the server, so no open ports are required on the device in order to use Mender.
 As long as the Mender Client can connect to the server over HTTPS, you can schedule updates.

 You can find more information in the Device authentication and Preauthorizing devices sections.

 The Mender Client has the ability to verify that the update comes from a trusted source.
 This is an additional layer of security, independent of the communication channel.
-If Artifact signature verification is enabled, the client needs to have access to the public part of the keypair used for signing the Artifacts.
+If Artifact signature verification is enabled, the client needs to have access to the public part of the key pair used for signing the Artifacts.
 To enable Artifact signature verification, configure the path of the public key file using the ArtifactVerifyKey configuration option of the Mender Client.

 You can find more information in the Sign & Verify section.

 As a user, you interact with your Devices either via API calls issued to the Mender Server, or via the web UI.
 In both cases, the connection is HTTPS encrypted with TLS.
 A user must log in to authenticate with the Mender Server by presenting a valid email address, password, and a two-factor authentication token if enabled.
-The client receives a JWT token valid for one week if the log-in is successful.
+The Client receives a JWT token valid for one week if the log-in is successful.

 As an additional layer of security, Mender Enterprise supports Role Based Access Control to limit authorization of users.